-A detailed narrative which demonstrates how the evidence submitted by the candidate supports his or her case for promotion and/or tenure.
+A detailed narrative which demonstrates how the evidence submitted by the candidate supports his or her their case for promotion and/or tenure.
 This narrative is of primary importance in demonstrating how the candidate meets the criteria for promotion and tenure.
 Candidates must demonstrate to an audience of peers (from both within their discipline and outside of it) how they meet each of the criteria for outstanding or substantial scholarship.
 Candidates must reference or explain how each source of evidence included in the Appendix to the application substantiates their claim to outstanding or substantial scholarship.
 Candidates cannot include sources of evidence in the Appendix to the application without commentary.

-E. Application Section 4: Service (if applicable) (limited to 5 pages)
+F. Application Section 4: Service (if applicable) (limited to 5 pages)

-A detailed narrative which demonstrates how the evidence submitted by the candidate supports his or her case for promotion and/or tenure.
+A detailed narrative which demonstrates how the evidence submitted by the candidate supports his or her their case for promotion and/or tenure.
 This narrative is of primary importance in demonstrating how the candidate meets the criteria for promotion and tenure.
 Candidates must demonstrate to an audience of peers (from both within their discipline and outside of it) how they meet each of the criteria in outstanding or substantial service.
 Candidates must reference or explain how each source of evidence included in the Appendix to the application substantiates their claim of outstanding or substantial service.
-Candidates cannot include sources of evidence in the Appendix to the application substantiates their claim of outstanding or substantial service.
+Candidates cannot include sources of evidence in the Appendix to the application without commentary.

-F. Application Section 5: Commercialization (if applicable) (limited to 5 pages)
+G. Application Section 5: Commercialization (if applicable) (limited to 5 pages)

-A detailed narrative which demonstrates how the evidence submitted by the candidate supports his or her case for promotion and/or tenure.
+A detailed narrative which demonstrates how the evidence submitted by the candidate supports his or her their case for promotion and/or tenure.
 This narrative is of primary importance in demonstrating how the candidate meets the criteria for promotion and tenure.
 Candidates must demonstrate to an audience of peers (from both within their discipline and outside of it) how they meet each of the criteria in outstanding or substantial commercialization.
 Candidates must reference or explain how each source of evidence included in the Appendix to the application substantiates their claim of outstanding or substantial commercialization.
 Candidates cannot include sources of evidence in the Appendix to the application without commentary.

-- G. Appendix: (no page limit); All of the following are to be included in the appendix to the application, organized in a manner so that each category can be easily found by individuals reviewing the application. - 1.
+- H. Appendix: (no page limit); All of the following are to be included in the appendix to the application, organized in a manner so that each category can be easily found by individuals reviewing the application: - 1.
 A table of contents for the appendix clearly showing which application section and criteria is being demonstrated by each source of evidence.
 The table of contents must include bookmarks to each item. - 2.
-Sources of evidence for teaching criteria - 3.
-Sources of evidence for scholarship criteria (if applicable) - 4.
-Sources of evidence for service criteria (if applicable) - 5.
-Sources of evidence for commercialization criteria (if applicable) - 6.
-If the candidate is applying for Associate Professor, a copy of the promotion and tenure plan, progress reviews, and pre-tenure and promotion review - 7.
+Sources of evidence for teaching criteria; - 3.
+Sources of evidence for scholarship criteria (if applicable); - 4.
+Sources of evidence for service criteria (if applicable); - 5.
+Sources of evidence for commercialization criteria (if applicable); - 6.
+If the candidate is applying for Associate Professor, a copy of the promotion and tenure plan, progress reviews, and pre-tenure and promotion review; and - 7.
 Original summaries of all student course evaluations from Shawnee State University, including student comments since the last promotion or the entire period of time being reviewed in this application, not to exceed 6 years prior to submission of this application.
+Student evaluations shall be viewed as only one (1) component of the evaluation of teaching.
+Candidates will be evaluated based on all sources of evidence for teaching.
+Promotion and tenure decisions shall not be based exclusively on numerical results of student evaluations.